 The Tata Memorial Hospital is also popularly known as TMH.
 It is one of India’s oldest cancer treatments and the most sought-after cancer treatment hospital.
 The hospital has a specialist cancer treatment and research centre associated with the Advanced Centre for Treatment, Research and Education in Cancer (ACTREC).
-The centre is known as the national comprehensive cancer centre for the prevention, treatment, education and research in cancer.
+The centre is known as the national comprehensive cancer centre for the Prevention, treatment, education and Research of Cancer.
 It is one of the leading cancer centres in India, offering free care to almost 70% of the patients.
 The hospital is well-equipped with advanced chemotherapy and radiology equipment and supports multiple clinical research programs.

 Tata Memorial Hospital also provides patient care and services, including rehabilitation, physiotherapy, speech therapy etc. This hospital has innovative techniques and trained staff.
 Around 8500 operations are done each year, and 5000 patients are treated with radiotherapy and chemotherapy in multi-disciplinary programs conveying established treatments.

-Apart from patient care and service, clinical research programmes and randomized trials contribute increasingly to improved delivery of care and the highest standards of work ethics.
+Apart from patient care and service, clinical research programs and randomized trials contribute increasingly to improved delivery of care and the highest standards of work ethics.
 Surgery, chemotherapy and radiotherapy remain the most crucial treatment at Tata Memorial Hospital.
-It has the best facility for early diagnosis, treatment management, rehabilitation, pain relief and terminal care.
+It has the best early diagnosis, treatment management, rehabilitation, pain relief and terminal care facility.

 The use of advanced technology has made the treatment at TMH more comfortable.
 Concepts have changed in surgery, taking into account the biology of cancer.
 Radical surgeries have replaced more conservative surgery to increase the quality of life without compromising the total survival rate.

-Radiation therapy has also made rapid advances with high technology, precision, computerization and newer isotopes therapy.
+Radiation therapy has also made rapid advances with high technology, precision, computerization and newer isotope therapy.
 Chemotherapy has played a significant role, with new drugs and clinical protocols investigated in clinical trials.
-The TMH was the first centre to initiate Bone Marrow transplants in 1983.
+The TMH was the first center to initiate Bone Marrow transplants in 1983.
 This resulted from better total supportive care using newer antibiotics, nutrition, blood transfusion support and nursing.
-Over the last few years, another important area of progress has been radiological imaging techniques using ultrasound, CT Scanners, MRI and more dynamic real-time nuclear medicine scanning and the PET Scan.
+Over the last few years, another important area of progress has been radiological imaging techniques using ultrasound, CT Scanners, MRI and more dynamic real-time nuclear medicine scanning and PET Scans.
 A “first in India” PET CT scanner has been procured to make this cutting-edge technology available for cancer management.

 Supportive care in total rehabilitation and counselling of patients is widely recognized as an essential aspect of therapy.
 Excellent work has been carried out in rehabilitation, physiotherapy, occupational therapy, speech therapy, psychology and medical social work.